hxxdev/assembly_playground/README.md

 | 1 | rdx |
 | 2.0f |  xmm2 |
 | 3 | r9 |
+##### Return values
+- Any scalar return value less than 64-bit is passed to `rax`.
+- Any floating return value is passed to `xmm0`.
+- Any user-defined type return value with a size of 1/2/4/8/16/32/64-bit is passed to `rax`.
+Otherwise, a pointer to its memory shall be passed to `rcx` before function call.

-#### Volatile and non-volatile
+##### Volatile and non-volatile
 Registers are either volatile or non-volatile.

-###### Volatile
+- Volatile
-- Volatile registers are subject to change and are not guaranteed to be preserved between function calls and scope changes.
-- `rax`, `rcx`, `rdx`, `r8`, `r9`, `r10`, and `r11` registers are considered volatile.
+Volatile registers are subject to change and are not guaranteed to be preserved between function calls and scope changes. `rax`, `rcx`, `rdx`, `r8`, `r9`, `r10`, and `r11` registers are considered volatile.
-###### Non-volatile
+- Non-volatile
-- Non-volatile registers shall be guaranteed to *preserve* valid values.
-Therefore, we are responsible for *preserving* the state of the registers.
-- `rbx`, `rbp`, `rdi`, `rsi`, `rsp`, and `r12~15` registers are considered non-volatile.
+Non-volatile registers shall be guaranteed to *preserve* valid values.
+Therefore, we are responsible for *preserving* the state of the registers. `rbx`, `rbp`, `rdi`, `rsi`, `rsp`, and `r12~15` registers are considered non-volatile.

-#### The shadow space(home space)
+##### The shadow space(home space)
-Under the Microsoft x64 calling convention, there is a unique concept of what's known as a *shadow space*, also referred to as a home space.
+Under the Microsoft x64 calling convention, there is an unique concept of what's known as a *shadow space*, also referred to as a home space.
 This is a space that is reserved every time you enter a function and is equal to at least 32 bytes (which is enough space to hold 4 arguments).
-This space must be reserved whenever you're making use of the stack, since it's what is reserved for things leaving the register values on the stack for debuggers to inspect later on.
-While the calling convention does not explicitly require the callee to use the shadow space, you should allocate it regardless when you are utilizing the stack, especially in a non-leaf function.
+This space must be reserved whenever you're *making use of the stack*, since it's what is reserved for things leaving the register values on the stack for debuggers to inspect later on.
+While the calling convention does not explicitly require the callee to use the shadow space, you should allocate it regardless *when you are utilizing the stack*, especially in a *non-leaf* function.

 Also, as a reminder, no matter how much space you allocate for the shadow space and your own function's variables, you still need to ensure that the stack pointer is aligned on a 16-byte boundary after all is said and done.